 A majority of the work happened outside, in the backyard.
-The back patio was previously made a of gravel and not ideal for prosthetics or a wheelchair, that was made in to a solid concrete patio.
+The back patio was previously made of gravel and not ideal for prosthetics or a wheelchair, that was made into a solid concrete patio.

 John’s two sons were right in there too, his younger son was king of the hose and his older one was a concrete mixing fool.